JoBurgard/mayu-ui/README.md

 # Mayu UI

+An extensively themable component library for Svelte.

 > ⚠️ **Note**: Not production ready.
 Breaking changes may appear with any release.

-We want to deliver a great component library that can be simply styled by an extensive themeing system.
+We want to deliver a great component library that can be simply styled by an extensive theming system.
 Creating your own theme will be very simple with the provided Themebuilder.

 It will be built on top of Melt-UI, the great headless-ui library for Svelte.